 Solar Orbiter mission

-Solar Orbiter is the first mission of the scientific program of the European Space Agency (ESA) Cosmic Vision 2015-2025, scheduled for a 2020 launch.
-For the first time Solar Orbiter will make it possible to study the Sun from inside 0.28 AU (1 AU is the Sun Earth distance) and provide observations of the Sun’s polar regions out of the ecliptic.
+Solar Orbiter is the first mission of the scientific program of the European Space Agency (ESA) Cosmic Vision 2015-2025, successfully launched on February 10th, 2020.
+For the first time Solar Orbiter will make it possible to study the Sun from inside 0.28 AU (1 AU is the Sun-Earth distance) and provide observations of the Sun’s polar regions out of the ecliptic.

 Why Solar Orbiter?

 We live in the extended atmosphere of the Sun, a region of space known as the heliosphere.
 The mission goal is to investigate the link between the Sun and the heliosphere.
 This is crucial to us since, being immersed in an ambient of plasma and particles emanating from the Sun, we are exposed to all perturbations induced by solar activity.

 From the astrophysics point of view, understanding how the Sun creates and controls the heliosphere is of fundamental importance to address one of the major scientific questions we are faced with: how does the solar system work?

 From the physics point of view, the heliosphere represents a uniquely accessible domain of space where fundamental physical processes common to astrophysical and laboratory plasma can be studied under conditions impossible to reproduce on Earth or to study from astronomical distances.(1)